microsoft/WhatTheHack/999-SAPonAzure/Student/04-BusinessContinuity-and-DR.md

 	- **Execute** an ad-hoc snapshot for the data volume.
 	- **Offload** and sync data .snapshots folder and log backups directory content, using azcopy "sync" option from HANA VM, to respective blob containers in the provided storage account.
 The azcopy gets installed directly onto the HANA DB VM.
 Ensure that you log into azcopy without supplying the authentication key or a SAS (use Managed Identity).
 	- **Configure** retention on blobs to automatically delete any blobs in the containers that are older than 7 days.
-	- **Create** a security user **BACKUPTEST**.
+	- **Create** a security user `BACKUPTEST`.
 	- **Take** an ad-hoc snapshot of the data volume using azacsnap.
 Give a prefix "AfterUserCreated" and note down the creation time stamp.
-	- **Delete** the security user **BACKUPTEST**
+	- **Delete** the security user `BACKUPTEST`
-	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "AfterUserCreated".
+	- **Restore** the system so that the `BACKUPTEST` user is restored using the snapshot "AfterUserCreated".
 This involves shutting down the SAP system gracefully, reverting only the data volume to an earlier snapshot, and using HANA's restore option: Recover the database to a specific data backup (snapshot) and without the backup catalog.
-Once the system is back online after the recovery, validate the "BACKUPTEST" user is recovered as well.
+Once the system is back online after the recovery, validate the `BACKUPTEST` user is recovered as well.

 3. Disaster Recovery
 	- **Assess** the disaster recovery requirements: